weatherforce/jupyter-widget-gauge/README.md

 To see a change, save your javascript, watch the terminal for an update.

 Note on first `jupyter lab --watch`, you may need to touch a file to get Jupyter Lab to open.

+To use:

+Look at the Gauge_use.ipynb in the example folder.